DPRK - EP 8

 Policy outcome

-Although refusing to return to the NPT or the Six-Party Talks and continuing its nuclear and missile programs, DPRK participated in a number of bilateral negotiations, expressed commitment to work towards “complete denuclearization,” and unilaterally announced its decision to suspend further nuclear tests and dismantle its only nuclear test site, which led to a temporary détente in 2018.
-However, it has continued to develop its nuclear and ballistic missile programs and, after the talks collapsed in 2019, resumed short-range ballistic missile tests.
+Although refusing to return to the NPT or the Six-Party Talks and continuing its nuclear and missile programs, DPRK participated in a number of bilateral negotiations with the US in 2018 and 2019, expressed commitment to work towards “complete denuclearization,” unilaterally announced its decision to suspend further nuclear tests, and proposed to dismantle its only nuclear test site, which led to a temporary détente in 2018-2019.
+However, after the talks collapsed in 2019, it has resumed and expanded its nuclear and ballistic missile programs.

 Sanctions contribution

-Although UN sanctions continued to present important means through which the international community tried to coerce DPRK to stop engaging in proscribed activities, US bilateral negotiations with DPRK played an increasingly important role in influencing DPRK behavior.
-While acknowledged by the actor, other unilateral sanctions, US willingness to engage in negotiations and suspend military exercises, as well as the collapse of the only DPRK nuclear test site also contributed to DPRK's decision to offer limited concessions and engage in diplomatic efforts.
+Although UN sanctions continued to present important means through which the international community tried to coerce DPRK to stop engaging in proscribed activities, US bilateral negotiations with DPRK played an important role in influencing DPRK behavior in 2018 and 2019.
+While UN sanctions were acknowledged by the DPRK, other unilateral sanctions, US willingness to engage in negotiations and suspend military exercises, as well as the physical collapse of the only DPRK nuclear test site also contributed to DPRK's decision to offer limited concessions and engage in diplomatic efforts early in the episode.
+Russian violations of UN sanctions in 2024 and 2025 have undermined UN sanctions contribution.

 Constraint